gamex-network/gamex-network.github.io/docs/workshop.md

 ## Registration

-Registration is free but mandatory due to limited capacity.
+Registration is **closed** due to reached capacity.

-To check availability and register for the workshop, please contact Luca Trapin at:
+For inforation about the event, please contact Luca Trapin at:
 [luca.trapin@unibo.it](mailto:luca.trapin@unibo.it)

 ---